1587 - Southwark, Surrey, England

 "Thus, he represents two of the chief veins in American history — representative government and slavery, which took root in the same summer, in the same place, in the person of the same man."

 The slaves first brought to Jamestown were stolen cargo from a Portuguese ship bound for Mexico.
 The piracy was viewed unfavorably by the crown at a time when the King was trying to improve relations with Spain.
-It also turned out that the "The Treasurer" was partly owned by one of the wealthy investors in the Virginia Company and Samuel Argall, the man who proceeded George as governor and who George had named his first son after.
+It also turned out that the "The Treasurer" was partly owned by one of the wealthy investors in the Virginia Company, Samuel Argall, the man who proceeded George as governor and who George had named his first son after.
 Many in the colony that favored the military style of government over provisions of The Great Charter used the incident to raise their concerns about George Yeardley, among the critics was Sir Thomas Gates, Yeardley's old commander.
 George agreed to resign as governor as soon as a replacement could be sent and he accepted a position on the Governor's Council.

-In a muster of the Colony in February 1624 George and family were recorded living in Jamestown along with eight white servants and two black slaves.
+In a muster of the Colony in February 1624 George and family were recorded living in Jamestown along with eight white servants and two Black slaves.
 Around that time George sold Flowerdew Hundred and patented 100 acres, including 7.5 acres in Jamestown City.
 Also in 1624 the governor of Virginia, Francis Wyatt, traveled to London and George was appointed to serve as interim.
-Due to the struggling finances of the Virginia Company and the effects of the 1622 Massacre the crown decides to dissolve the company.
-Even with the colony struggling, George has appeared to do quite well.
-In January of the following year George listed 39 laborers, eight of whom were black slaves.
+Due to the struggling finances of the Virginia Company and the effects of the 1622 Massacre the crown decided to dissolve the company.
+Even with the colony struggling, George appeared to do quite well.
+In January of the following year George listed 39 laborers, eight of whom were Black slaves.
 After the dissolution of the Virginia Company James and Temperance traveled to London in the summer and fall of 1625 and George delivered a letter to the Privy Council on the conditions in Virginia.

 The following spring George was again appointed by the King of England to be Governor of Virginia.
 George and his family departed England on April 19th, 1626 to sail back to Jamestown.
 In January of 1627 George received 18 indentured servants who had previously belonged to the Virginia Company and still had seven years of service remaining on their 14 year indentures.
 Later in 1627 George founded another 1,000 acre plantation on Mulbery Island, 10 miles down river from Jamestown on the north side of the James.
-He names the new plantation Stanley Hundred in honor of Temperance's mother, Martha Stanley.
+He named the new plantation Stanley Hundred in honor of Temperance's mother, Martha Stanley.

 George did not complete his third term as governor.
 He took ill and wrote a will on October 12th, 1627.
 He ordered his land except the Stanley Plantation and land at Jamestown should go to Argoll and the other property be sold and added to the value of his estate and then the estate to be divided into three equal parts with one part going to Temperance, another part to their son Argoll and the final part to be divided between Elizabeth and Francis.
 George Yeardley died at Jamestown on November 10th, 1627 and was buried inside the church three days later.